yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/back-up-restore-yp.md

 showAsideToc: true
 ---

-Yugabyte Platform installations include configuration settings, certificates and keys, and other components required for orchestrating and managing YugabyteDB universes and clusters.
+Yugabyte Platform installations include configuration settings, certificates and keys, and other components required for orchestrating and managing YugabyteDB universes.

-You can use the Yugabyte Platform backup script (`yb_platform_backup.sh`) to back up an existing Yugabyte Platform server and restore it, when needed, for disaster recovery or migrating to a new server.
+You can use the Yugabyte Platform backup script to back up an existing Yugabyte Platform server and restore it, when needed, for disaster recovery or migrating to a new server.

-## Back up the Yugabyte Platform server
+## Back up a Yugabyte Platform server

-1. Copy the the `yb_platform_backup.sh` script from the yugabyte-db repository using the following `wget` command:
+1. Copy the the Yugabyte Platform backup script (`yb_platform_backup.sh`) from the yugabyte-db repository using the following `wget` command:

     ```sh
     $ wget https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_platform_backup.sh